Physical Well-Being

 How are we doing?

-In 2021, 83.4% of the Tucson Metropolitan Statistical Areas (MSA) population reported good or excellent health.
-That ranked Tucson eighth among peer western communities and below the national rate.
-Denver ranked first with 87.5% of the population reporting good or excellent health, while El Paso’s rate of 76.9% placed it last and off the gauge.
-Tucson’s percentage of the population that reported good or excellent health decreased by nearly two percentage points from the previous year.
+In 2023, 80.8% of residents in the Tucson Metropolitan Statistical Area (MSA) reported good or excellent health.
+That ranked Tucson eighth among peer western metropolitan areas and slightly above the national rate of 80.1%.
+Denver ranked first, with 85.8% of residents reporting good or excellent health, while El Paso ranked last at 73.0%, placing it off the gauge.
+Tucson’s share of residents reporting good or excellent health was unchanged from the previous year and remained below the levels reported in 2020 and 2021.

 Why is it important?

-Many factors determine one’s health and well-being.
-An individual’s health plays an important role in their quality of life.
-Additionally, diseases like diabetes, heart disease, and obesity have high financial costs for the nation.
-According to the Centers for Disease Control (CDC) heart disease is the leading cause of death in the U.S. Regular physical activity plays an important role in the prevention of many health-related diseases including heart disease.
+Physical health is an important factor in overall well-being and quality of life.
+Good physical health can lead to a longer life expectancy.
+Many chronic conditions, including diabetes, heart disease, and obesity, can affect both individual well-being and health costs.
+According to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the U.S. Regular physical activity plays an important role in the prevention of many health-related diseases, including heart disease.
 The U.S. Department of Health and Human Services defines regular physical activity as participation in moderate and vigorous physical activities as well as muscle-strengthening activities.
-According to data collected in 2015 for the Behavioral Risk Factor Surveillance System (BRFSS) nearly 80% of adults in the U.S. do not meet the guidelines for both aerobic and muscle-strengthening activities.
-Health data is vital to identify emerging health problems and trends.
-Additionally, health data can be used to identify areas where public health policies may be needed and to evaluate existing programs.
+Tracking physical health indicators helps communities identify emerging trends, better understand local needs, and evaluate progress over time.

 How do we compare?

-Residents living in the Tucson MSA reported an average of 3.8 poor physical health days per month.
-Tucson ranked ninth among peer western metropolitan areas.
-Those living in Austin reported the least number of poor physical health days during 2021 at 3.1 per month, while residents who live in Las Vegas reported the highest number of poor physical health days at 4.3.
+Residents living in the Tucson MSA reported an average of 4.4 poor physical health days per month.
+Tucson was tied with Albuquerque and Portland for 8th among peer western metropolitan areas.
+Those living in Austin reported the least number of poor physical health days in 2023 at 3.6 per month, while those living in Las Vegas reported the most at 4.8.

-In 2021, Tucson had an obesity prevalence of 32.9% among the 12 western metropolitan areas.
-That placed Tucson third among peer MSAs.
-San Diego residents posted the lowest rate at 23.9% followed by Denver at 25.0%.
-The state of Texas had two metropolitan areas with high rates of obesity when compared to other peer communities in the West.
-San Antonio had the highest rate among all the metropolitan areas at 38.0% and El Paso had the second-highest rate at 37.6%.
+In 2023, Tucson had an adult obesity prevalence of 32.2%, ranking fourth highest among the 12 peer MSAs.
+Denver residents posted the lowest rate at 25.2%, followed by San Diego at 25.4%.
+Two Texas MSAs had the highest rates of obesity when compared to other peer communities in the West, with San Antonio reporting the highest at 34.5%, followed closely by El Paso at 34.4%.

 What are the key trends?